 Nations around the world are upping their game to help fight against climate change.
 Climate change is a global or regional change in climate patterns primarily because of increased atmospheric carbon dioxide levels.
 Carbon dioxide comes from the burning of fossil fuels.

-If you want to provide a healthy and clean future for your children, you need to be a part of the people wanting to make a change.
+If you want to provide a healthy and clean future for your children, you need to know the main causes of climate change to make the required changes for a sustainable life.
 This article gives you different ways in which you can help fight climate change:

 There can be many people around you who do not know the full impact of climate change and what the causes are.
 The most significant way you can impact climate change is by talking about it.
 Talk to your friends on a Sunday afternoon when standing around the BBQ.
 When you see your family on holidays, slide climate change into one of the many conversations.